-- 6. The Applicant must: - implement all reasonable and feasible mitigation measures, to minimise the construction, operational, low frequency, road and on-site rail noise of the development, with a particular focus on managing noise impacts during adverse weather conditions; - (b) identify any mobile plant or equipment (other than light vehicles) that will operate in noise sensitive areas (i.e. areas with the potential to generate increased noise at privately-owned residences, such as areas near the boundary of the site or elevated land/overburden emplacements) and ensure that this mobile plant or equipment is fitted with reasonable and feasible noise attenuation within 12 months of commencing development under this consent; - (c) operate a comprehensive noise management system that uses a combination of predictive meteorological forecasting and real-time noise monitoring data to guide the day to day planning of mining operations, and the implementation of both proactive and reactive noise mitigation measures to ensure compliance with the relevant conditions of this consent; - (d) minimise the noise impacts of the development during meteorological conditions when the noise limits in this consent do not apply (see Appendix 4); - (e) ensure that the Mount Owen Rail Loop is only accessed by locomotives that are approved to operate on the NSW rail network in accordance with the noise limits in ARTC's EPL; - (f) use reasonable endeavours to ensure that rolling stock is selected to minimise noise; - (g) use its best endeavours to co-ordinate noise management with nearby mines (ie. Glendell, Integra Underground and Rix's Creek North Mines) to reasonably and feasibly minimise cumulative noise impacts; and - (h) carry out regular attended monitoring to determine whether the development is complying with the relevant conditions of this consent.
+- The Applicant must: - (a) implement all reasonable and feasible mitigation measures, to minimise the construction, operational, low frequency, road and on-site rail noise of the development, with a particular focus on managing noise impacts during adverse weather conditions; - (b) identify any mobile plant or equipment (other than light vehicles) that will operate in noise sensitive areas (i.e. areas with the potential to generate increased noise at privately-owned residences, such as areas near the boundary of the site or elevated land/overburden emplacements) and ensure that this mobile plant or equipment is fitted with reasonable and feasible noise attenuation within 12 months of commencing development under this consent; - (c) operate a comprehensive noise management system that uses a combination of predictive meteorological forecasting and real-time noise monitoring data to guide the day to day planning of mining operations, and the implementation of both proactive and reactive noise mitigation measures to ensure compliance with the relevant conditions of this consent; - (d) minimise the noise impacts of the development during meteorological conditions when the noise limits in this consent do not apply (see Appendix 4); - (e) ensure that the Mount Owen Rail Loop is only accessed by locomotives that are approved to operate on the NSW rail network in accordance with the noise limits in ARTC's EPL; - (f) use reasonable endeavours to ensure that rolling stock is selected to minimise noise;

+- (g) use its best endeavours to co-ordinate noise management with nearby mines (ie. Glendell, Integra Underground and Rix's Creek North Mines) to reasonably and feasibly minimise cumulative noise impacts; and - (h) engage a suitably qualified and experienced person^a to carry out regular attended monitoring to determine whether the development is complying with the relevant conditions of this consent. - a In this condition a 'suitably qualified and experienced person' means a member of the Australian Acoustical Society, the Association of Australian Acoustical Consultants, or an appropriately qualified person whose appointment has been endorsed by the EPA.